r-hub/blog/content/post/2025-02-01-lazy/index.md

 The potools package, that provides tools for portability and internationalization of R packages, uses ["lazy" for a similar meaning](https://michaelchirico.github.io/potools/reference/po_update.html?q=lazy#ref-usage).

+## Lazy as in frugal package testing

+The [lazytest package](https://lazytest.cynkra.com/) by Kirill Müller saves you time by only re-running tests that failed during the last run:

+-   You run all tests once with `lazytest::lazytest_local()` instead of [`devtools::test()`](https://devtools.r-lib.org/reference/test.html).
+The lazytest package records which tests failed.
+-   The next call to `lazytest::lazytest_local()` only runs the tests that had failed.

+This way you can iterate on fixing tests until you get a clean run.
+At which stage it's probably wise to run all tests again to check you didn't break anything else in the meantime. :wink:

 ## Lazy as in lazy quantifiers in regular expressions

 In regular expressions you can use [quantifiers](https://blog.djnavarro.net/posts/2024-12-16_regex-backreferences/#quantifiers) to indicate how many times a pattern must appear: the pattern can be optional, appear several times, etc. You can also specify whether the tool should match as many repetitions as possible, or the fewest number of repetitions possible.

-Matching the fewest number of repetitions possible is "lazy" (stingy, I made that up).
-Matching as many repetitions as possible is "eager" (or greedy, actual term).
+Matching the fewest number of repetitions possible is "lazy" (or stingy).
+Matching as many repetitions as possible is "eager" (or greedy).

 <div class="highlight">